Galloway v. United States: Background: The history of the Seventh Amendment

 The Seventh Amendment provides that "In suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved..."
 The Amendment was enacted to prevent oppression by a biased or corrupt court.
 It was meant as a guarantee that the personal interests or prejudices of certain judges would not serve to defeat the rights and responsibilities of citizens before the courts.
 To prevent corruption, the Seventh Amendment was written to guarantee a trial by our peers.

 The Seventh Amendment has been interpreted to give people the right to a jury trial in many civil matters in federal court, but, seemingly contrary to the wording of the Amendment, not all.
 For example, lawsuits against the government, and admiralty matters, do not give rise to the right to have a jury decide the case.
 Rights to sue created by statute (versus the common law, or law created by court decision), including the ability to sue the United States Government, have jury rights created by statute and not the Seventh Amendment, according to the courts.

 Federal medical facilities and medical practitioners overseen by the Federal Tort Claims Act are totally exempt from a jury trial.
-The decision to prevent jury trials in matters such as these was criticized by Superior Court Justice Hugo Black’s dissenting opinion in a case decided in 1943 wherein he pointed out “a continuation of the gradual process of judicial erosion which in one-hundred-fifty years has slowly worn away a major portion of the essential guarantee of the Seventh Amendment,” Galloway v.
+The decision to prevent jury trials in matters such as these was criticized by Supreme Court Justice Hugo Black’s dissenting opinion in a case decided in 1943 wherein he pointed out “a continuation of the gradual process of judicial erosion which in one-hundred-fifty years has slowly worn away a major portion of the essential guarantee of the Seventh Amendment,” Galloway v.
 United States, 319 U.S. 372, 397 (U.S. 1943).